The logo of Wynncraft's main mod

 First things first, we need to fetch the Prism installer from this page!

-If you would like more details on installing your prism client, expand this section!
+If you would like more details on installing your Prism client, expand this section!

 Fetching Prism